 I have great friends, many of whom I've known for a very long time.
 I believe that chivalry is not dead, loyalty is not out of style and in leaving the world better than we found it.
 Give me interesting thoughts, a perfect line, the right touch, the one true note.
 Snuggling is good, too.

 I've officiated at nine weddings.

-Things I'd like to practice/improve these days: music, Spanish, French, archery, and enough soccer skills to join a pickup game without looking like I wandered onto the field accidentally.
+Things I'd like to practice/improve these days: music, Spanish, French, archery, and enough soccer skills to join a pickup game.

 The part that I was told to include by a female friend: 'smart, charming, clever, kind, sweet, edgy, slightly nuts and wonderful.'

 At least five books by friends and one by a friend of my father.
 Back issues of Lapham's Quarterly to take on trips, and New Yorkers which I pass, after I've read them, to a literate homeless gentlemen who frequents my street.

 Music: The usual is jazz or long things with clever words, but then... my playlists say otherwise.
 I can sing the lyrics to an astonishing number of songs, which is sometimes good, sometimes not.
 I am self-aware that way.

 [I'll come back to those last two as the situation warrants…]